stelzinga/MF/MGT_80.Tools.md

 Groups regroup Staff involved in the performance of Processes that are part of an Activity.
 Often the Group is headed by a Manager, most often of Lower Level Management i.e. operationally very involved.
 ________________________________________
 ## Organisation Chart (Framework)
-Although the Group Definition is defined by the Ativity Definition, the relation between Activities, is often capture in an Organisation Chart, and not an Activity Chart!
-In other words, the manner in which Activities relate to eachother is reflected in how Groups related to eachother.
+Although the Group Definition is defined by the Activity Definition, the relation between Activities, is often capture in an Organisation Chart, and not an Activity Chart!
+In other words, the manner in which Activities relate to each other is reflected in how Groups related to each other.
 ________________________________________
 ## Delegating Definition (Framework)
-The defintion of Delegating is as per [MGT: 99.Legend ### Roles & Responsibilities].
+The definition of Delegating is as per [MGT: 99.Legend ### Roles & Responsibilities].
 This section sets out further details of Delegating.

 ### Delegating Conditions
 Legally speaking delegation is possible only if: